aatmiyasilwal/Maxprod-Extension/README.md

 # Maxprod Extension

 Personal productivity companion for Chrome.
-Maxprod lets you block distracting websites, keep Reddit focused on what matters, and silence specific YouTube channels that derail your flow.
+Maxprod lets you block distracting websites and keep Reddit focused on what matters.

 ## Features

 - **Website blocking:** Add any hostname (e.g. `instagram.com`) in the options page and the extension will block it instantly using Declarative Net Request (DNR) rules.
-- **Reddit guardrails:** Block the Reddit homepage by default, choose subreddits to block, and whitelist the learning communities you still want to visit.
+- **Reddit guardrails:** Flip a single toggle to block Reddit everywhere, then add just the subreddits you want to allow.
-- **YouTube channel filters:** Detect the channel for each video using a content script and replace the player with a gentle reminder when it matches your blocklist.
 - **Quick pause:** Use the popup toggle to temporarily suspend all blocking and resume with one click.

 ## Project structure